 - Latest operating system and up-to date list of softwares.

 - Warranty and guarantees, in case you damage your laptop.

 - Peace of mind!

-Technologies become obsolete quite fast and so even the best of upgrading may not be enough, and it might just be the matter of time that you would need to buy a new laptop for your needs.
+Technologies become obsolete quite fast and so even the best of upgrading may not be enough, and it might just be a matter of time that you would need to buy a new laptop for your needs.

 Whatever be the reason, it is important to have the right information and knowledge when it comes to buying a laptop.

 Buying a laptop is not like buying some FMCG and therefore a lot of care and caution needs to be exercised.
-There could be quite a few surprises if one buys a laptop that is outdated or has specs that may not suit your specific needs, therefore conduct a proper research online, read through laptop reviews, check specs and compare prices before you hit the buy button.
-Here are few important points that should be carefully considered while buying a laptop.
+There could be quite a few surprises if one buys a laptop that is outdated or has specs that may not suit your specific needs, therefore conduct proper research online, read through laptop reviews, check specs, and compare prices before you hit the buy button.
+Here are a few important points that should be carefully considered while buying a laptop.

 1. Go For Branded Laptops if You’re a Novice User

 The market could offer quite a few assembled and unbranded laptops, and if you are a geek or an expert user, it makes sense to go for either branded or unbranded ones, whatever suits your needs most! but if you are an inexperienced user, you will be better off buying a branded laptop.

-This is because the branded laptops always come with better “guarantee and warranty” terms and conditions, also if you are a novice user you might end up having tough time servicing and repairing your unbranded laptops as there might not be qualified service centres in the market.
+This is because the branded laptops always come with better “guarantee and warranty” terms and conditions, also if you are a novice user you might end up having tough time servicing and repairing your unbranded laptops as there might not be qualified service centers in the market.